 In 2016, Cardiff research influenced the development and scope of the first International Sustainability Standard for Golf Tournaments via the Golf Environment Organisation Foundation (GEO) Expert Group.
 GEO is a not-for-profit that supports the international golf community to embrace sustainability.
-Collins represented the Cardiff team on the group developing the Standard [5.9], sharing the team's research findings on event environment impact evaluation.
-She was the sole academic member of the group.
-She shared the expertise developed by the whole Cardiff research team in event environmental impact evaluations.
-Jonathan Smith, CEO of GEO, stated: "your expertise and knowledge...was invaluable in developing the criteria, scope and guidance" for the Standard.
-[5.10].
-The research informed the scope of the new Standard and was incorporated as mandatory criteria for achieving GEO® Tournament Certification [5.9, 5.10].
+A group consisting of nine members wrote the Standard, with Collins as the sole academic representing the Cardiff research in event environmental impact evaluations [5.9].
+Jonathan Smith, CEO of GEO, stated: "your expertise and knowledge...was invaluable in developing the criteria, scope and guidance for the new Golf Tournaments International Voluntary Sustainability Standard" [5.10].
+The research informed the scope of the new Standard and was subsequently incorporated as mandatory criteria for achieving GEO® Tournament Certification [5.9, 5.10].

-Smith stated that the Standard "changed how GEO, the golf industry and tournament organisers consider the environmental impacts of golf tournaments, specifically in relation to the scope of a tournament's carbon footprint, spectator travel...and sustainable food and drink" [5.10].
-The Standard's credibility also led to the following direct strategic impacts [5.10]:
+Smith stated: "The Standard has changed how GEO, the golf industry and tournament organisers consider the environmental impacts of golf tournaments, specifically in relation to the scope of a tournaments carbon footprint, spectator travel and sustainable food and drink' [5.10].
+The credibility of the standard also led to the following direct strategic impacts [5.10]:

-- accelerated sustainability commitments in golf and through golf; - raised awareness of the importance and need to address environmental and social sustainability at professional and amateur golf events; - raised expectations within the industry to meet the Standard; - elevated other tournaments to be more comprehensive by broadening their scope and deepening the delivery.
+- it has accelerated sustainability in golf and through golf; - raised awareness of the importance and need to address environmental and social sustainability at professional and amateur golf events; - raised expectations within the industry to meet the Standard; - accelerated sustainability commitments; - elevated other tournaments to be more comprehensive by broadening their scope and deepening the delivery.

-Since the launch of the Tournament Standard in 2017, Smith noted: "six major golf tournaments have achieved GEO® certification including RBC Heritage (US, 2017); Waste Management Phoenix Open (US, 2017, 2018 and 2019) (the world's largest golf tournament with 720,000 spectators); the US Kids Venice Open (Italy, 2018 and 2019); Dow Great Lakes Bay Invitational (US, 2019) (with 35,000 spectators) and the AT&T Pebble Beach Pro-Am (US, 2019) (with 150,000 spectators) and ...The Foshian Open (China, 2019) - the first tournament in the Asia Pacific" [5.10].
+Since the launch of the Tournament Standard in 2017, Smith notes: "six major golf tournaments have achieved GEO® certification including RBC Heritage (US, 2017); Waste Management Phoenix Open (US, 2017, 2018 and 2019) (the world's largest golf tournament with 720,000 spectators); the US Kids Venice Open (Italy, 2018 and 2019); Dow Great Lakes Bay Invitational (US, 2019) (with 35,000 spectators) and the AT&T Pebble Beach Pro-Am (US, 2019) (with 150,000 spectators) and...The Foshian Open (China, 2019) - the first tournament in the Asia Pacific" [5.10].

-The CJ Cup (South Korea) and AT&T Byron Nelson (US) have committed to working towards certification, and twelve tournaments (in US, Europe, Asia and South Africa) are using the Standard as a guide to implement sustainability [5.10].
+Two further major tournaments have also committed to working towards certification, CJ Cup (South Korea) and AT&T Byron Nelson (US), and twelve tournaments (in US, Europe, Asia and South Africa) are using the Standard as a guide to implement sustainability [5.10].
 The Standard is also directly informing the International Olympic Committee for Olympic Sports [5.10].

-5. Sources to corroborate the impact (indicative maximum of 10 references)

-- [5.1] Testimonial from Lucy Crickmore, Major Event Consultant at UK Sport - [5.2] UK Sport eventIMPACTS Toolkit: Environmental section - [5.3] Collins, A. and M. Munday (2018) eventIMPACTS.com: User Engagement and Impact (Summary Report) - [5.4] Testimonial from John Coxeter-Smith, Director of Sagacity Management Consultancy - [5.5] Testimonial from Clare Hartley, Director of ARC Events Consultancy - I5.61 Run4Wales: Testimonial from Matt Newman, CEO: Environmental Policy (2019) - [5.7] Collins, Munday and Run4Wales (2019) The Race for Sustainability (Report) - [5.8] Cardiff University research presentation to National Eisteddfod organisers - [5.9] Golf Environment Organisation Foundation (2017, First Edition) Sustainable Golf Tournament Voluntary Sustainability Standard - [5.10] Testimonial from Jonathan Smith, CEO, Golf Environment Organisation Foundation
+- 5. Sources to corroborate the impact (indicative maximum of 10 references) - [5.1] Testimonial from Lucy Crickmore, Major Event Consultant at UK Sport - [5.2] UK Sport 'eventIMPACTS' Toolkit: Environmental section - [5.3] Collins, A. and M. Munday (2018) eventIMPACTS.com: User Engagement and Impact (Summary Report) - [5.4] Testimonial from John Coxeter-Smith, Director of Sagacity Management Consultancy - [5.5] Testimonial from Clare Hartley, Director of ARC Events Consultancy - [5.6] a) Run4Wales: Testimonial from Matt Newman, CEO; b) Environmental Policy (2019) - [5.7] Collins, Munday and Run4Wales (2019) The Race for Sustainability (Report) - [5.8] Cardiff University research presentation to National Eisteddfod organisers - [5.9] Golf Environment Organisation Foundation (2017, First Edition) Sustainable Golf Tournament Voluntary Sustainability Standard - [5.10] Testimonial from Jonathan Smith, CEO, Golf Environment Organisation Foundation